In this chapter:

 (3) A charitable organization that is expressly designated in the terms of the trust instrument to receive distributions.

-(d) “Charitable trust” means a trust, or portion of a trust, created for a charitable purpose described in subsection (a), section four hundred five, article four of this chapter.
+(d) “Charitable trust” means a trust, or portion of a trust, created for a charitable purpose described in §44D-4-405 of this code.

 (e) “Conservator” means a person appointed by the court to administer the estate and financial affairs of a protected person.